xpack/web-jekyll/pages/install.md

 standard macOS distribution, and need to be installed separately;
 they are provided by Apple as the separate Command Line Tools package.

-If you followed the TL;DR steps, it was already installed.
+If you followed the _Quick instructions_, it was already installed.
 Otherwise, to install the Command Line Tools only if they are not already in the expected location, use: